Vimalraveendra/Favourite-CurrencyList/README.md

 4.Run yarn start.

-Set up of Application:
+Application Setup:

 1.created create-react-app boiler plate.
 2.created reusable component folders.
-3.fetches the currency rate from the third part server while the app initializes.
+3.fetches the currency rate from the third party server while the app initializes.
-4.Created select options for allowing users to select & follow the currencies.
+4.Created select options for allowing users to select the currencies.
 5.Created add button for the users to add the favourite currencies into their list.
 6.Created Delete button & Clear button. if the user wants to remove one item or to remove all items from the favourite list.
-7.Created PopupModal window after click on currency remove button delete confirmation popup appears.
+7.Created PopupModal window.
+After clicking on currency remove button, delete confirmation popup appears.

 Solution build with: